 School District Updates

-Maria Duron from the Hermiston School District gave updates and information regarding upcoming events throughout the school district, to include:
+Maria Duron from the Hermiston School District gave information regarding upcoming events throughout the school district, to include:

 Mark Morgan gave information regarding:

-Manual stated that the Mayor will send a letter to both Senators and Representatives in support of the DACA program.
+The Committee requested that the City Council write a letter to congress in support of the DACA program.

 Mark Morgan stated he will present the recommendation to the Council.